 - Your application should be as well-written as you can make it: clear, concise, persuasive.
-Work with your faculty Capstone Advisor on it.
+Work with your faculty Thesis Advisor on it.

 - Make it clear in some detail what you will do with the funding, and whether you will have access to the people and resources you need.
 Generalities are not helpful here.
 Let’s say you want to study some aspect of international banking in Hong Kong.
 That’s great, but when you step off the airplane, how are you planning to pursue your research?
 Be sure that you can clearly articulate a strategy.

 - Please also take a look at examples of past applications.
 These can give you a good idea as to the quality, level of detail, and clarity, we are looking for.